Evelyn Wood (British Army officer): First Boer War

 On 12 January 1880 Wood was posted to command the Chatham Garrison, roughly equivalent to a brigade, holding that post until early 1881.
 He was again ranked from January 1880 as a local brigadier-general.

 Wood's brother stood for Parliament as an "advanced" Liberal in April 1880, but he himself declined approaches to do so at least twice.
-Between March and July 1880 Wood and his wife were obliged by the Queen to escort the former Empress Eugenie to see the spot where her son, the Prince Imperial, had been killed whilst fighting with the British Army in the Zulu War, calling at St Helena (where Napoleon I had died) on the way back.
+Between March and July 1880 Wood and his wife were obliged by the Queen to escort the former Empress Eugenie to see the spot where her son, the Prince Imperial, had been killed while fighting with the British Army in the Zulu War, calling at St Helena (where Napoleon I had died) on the way back.
 To his annoyance he received no pay whatsoever for this mission, despite it being official business at the Queen's request.
 In October 1880 Wolseley complained of the noise, poor food and filth of Wood's home.

 With the First Boer War reaching a crescendo, he was once again sent back to South Africa in January 1881, initially as a "staff colonel" to Sir George Colley, Governor and Commander-in-Chief in Natal, who was his junior on the Army list.
 He was then, again with the local rank of brigadier-general, appointed second-in-command, pushing reinforcements up to Colley.
 He succeeded Colley after his defeat and death at Majuba Hill (27 February 1881), earning promotion to the local rank of major-general.